KevinHake/randnumthing/Readme.md

 `python gui.py`

 Both C++ server and python scripts log the random number to stdout for easy verification they are in sync.
+The gui should launch automatically in a browser window.

+## Implementation Notes
+I hard coded port number and localhost for both the C++ and python.
+No config file or input params.

+It uses non-secure websocket connections (no TLS).

+### python
-It's a little hokey but gui.py is using a separate websocket connection with the server to grab the raw random numbers.
+It's a little hokey but gui.py is using a separate websocket connection with the C++ server to grab the raw random numbers.
 It runs a Bokeh server (with its own, independent websocket protocol that I didn't feel like implementing in C++) to display the number on a plot in a browser window.

-Joke versions I did not make:
-- only use 1 randomly generated number rather than generating a new one each tick
-- "just a sec" mode, where "1 sec" is a random time period between 30-300 seconds.

-I hard coded port number and localhost instead of a config file/input args, but I'm not a feature creep.

-Note submodule... maybe do automatic check of submodule init for new repo..?
+### C++
+The random number is generated each second from whatever the system has available (std::random_device).
+I don't use a pseudo-random number generator because I figure the system RNG can handle 1 Hz (tho who knows if the system RNG isn't pseudorandom).

+I send the number as a 32-bit unsigned int.
+Would've been simpler to limit this to uchar, but as it is I have the python script hard-coded to interpret the number as little-endian (which is how the C++ sends it on my machine).

-I used uWebSockets, just because I was avoiding pulling in boost, and it seemed lightweight.
-Ask me how I feel about it.
+I used the uWebSockets library because I was avoiding pulling in boost, and it seemed lightweight.

-To keep it as bare bones as possible, it's a non-secure connection (no TLS), and obviously no need for compression.
-So no need for OpenSSL or Zlib dependencies.

-This is also why I send the number unwrapped, in binary.
-I decided on a 32-bit unsigned int to keep it simple (yeah, uchar would've been simpler:P).

-This library has its own timer mechanism

-Rather than a simple "sleep 1" for delay, I wake at an absolute time to avoid drift.
-And tho it's probably negligible, I calculate the next random number while waiting so we send the next request as close to the target time as possible.

-TODO?
-I implemented a signal handler to gracefully exit on SIGINT/SIGTERM because it drives me nuts when ports get tied up this way.
-TODO: python client shuts down if serer closes connection/we stop receiving data.
-TODO tag
-TODO: add license and strings in my files.

-If I were to do this again, I might try https://github.com/machinezone/IXWebSocket/tree/master/test instead.
-At a glance, the code and usage looks more readable and straightforward to understand. uWebSockets library complaints:
-- Examples are using such new features that gcc calls it "experimental"
--
-- The project goals seem more oriented towards a consulting honeypot than an easy-to-use websockets library.
-- It's a bit messy, and this pretty basic use case requires poking holes in their abstraction.
-E.g. defining a periodic timer is a bit clunky.
-It might be nicer to access the listen socket and open websockets from one context, rather than squirreling this away in custom structs and global variables.
-- The license strings are confusing... it's "Apache 2.0" but I'm not sure they're even applying the simple Apache 2.0 terms.
-- The build files for the examples are strange
+I use its special timer mechanism instead of launching my own periodically firing thread... it seems to schedule things right.
+The design of this library feels like a consultation honeypot rather than easy to use.
+They go wild with templates and a builder pattern that make it hard to debug.
+[IXWebSocket](github.com/machinezone/IXWebSocket/) API looks easier to use without needing to know the internals.